[Mr Nigel Evans in the Chair]

 By way of wrapping up, I will just thank the Front Benchers.
 I thank my right hon.
 Friend the Minister for that very useful update he has given at the end of this debate.
 I also thank the other Front-Bench spokespeople, the hon.
 Members for Dundee West (Chris Law) and for Birmingham, Edgbaston (Preet Kaur Gill).

-It has been a very useful debate; I have certainly learned a tremendous amount.
+This has been a very useful debate; I have certainly learned a tremendous amount.
 I am grateful to all the colleagues who have spoken or made interventions, and for the spirit in which they did so.
 As my right hon.
 Friend the Minister said, this is an issue on which there should be no differences at all between the parties.
-It can bring this House together as something to unite behind, not in order to be self-congratulatory, but to recognise the remarkable progress that successive British Governments have helped to achieve internationally, in partnership with so many other international bodies and other Governments.
+It can bring this House together as something to unite behind, not to be self-congratulatory, but to recognise the remarkable progress that successive British Governments have helped to achieve internationally, in partnership with so many other international bodies and other Governments.

 I will finish by asking the Minister to urge his team at the Department to keep briefing us and updating us on these developments.
 Do not keep Members in the dark—not that he does at all.
-However, there is a powerful story that we all want to tell in our constituencies about this issue, and it would be incredibly helpful if he and the NGOs that his Department works with could provide us with as much information as possible.
+However, there is a powerful story that we all want to tell in our constituencies about this issue, and it would be incredibly helpful if he and the NGOs that his Department works with provided us with as much information as possible.

 Perhaps I might make an immediate commitment.
 I will write to all colleagues here, on the back of this debate, to set out some of the facts that have been raised by us all and, as it were, do it in the form of a factsheet, which they will then have available to give to constituents.
 I am very grateful to my right hon.
 Friend for the suggestion.